wenleicao/wenleicao.github.io/_posts/2016-12-19-Add_Search_Function_to_MDX_based_SSRS_report.md

 ---
 layout: post
-title: Workaround for "How to solve long dropdown list issue in MDX based SSRS report"
+title: How to solve long dropdown list issue in MDX based SSRS report
 ---